Nylia-in-C/2023-01_Team8/README.md

 ## Sidebar
 On the left sidebar, the user can adjust the number of students either manually by program and term, or by uploading a pre-made template file to quickly populate predetermined enrollment numbers.

-## Enrollment by Program File Import
+## File Import
 Optionally, the user can upload a file to populate enrollment numbers automatically.

-Scheduler will accept two types of templates:
+Scheduler will accept two types of templates to create the same kind of output:
 a) Template A (by program) <INSERT NAME INSERT NAME INSERT NAME>
 b) Template B (by student ID) <INSERT NAME INSERT NAME INSERT NAME>